Loan Wizard Adds Balloon Payment When Loan Term is Edited

 - You make a scheduled loan payment outside the normal payment cycle.

-- Your loan provider make some changes in the agreement.
+- Your loan provider makes changes in the agreement.

 - Savings Goals: In Quicken, you can earmark some of your earnings for a loan payment, vacation or other major purchase by setting up a savings goal account, which is a special type of asset account.
 Remember that a savings goal account doesn't represent a real account and there is no actual funds in it.
 It's just a way of tracking money for a specific goal.